afuhflynn/Flint-AI-ChatApp-Backend/README.md

-# Welcome to the Flint AI ChatApp frontend
+# Welcome to the Flint-AI-ChatApp Backend

 <div align="center">
   <img src="./public/flintai-logo.png" alt="Flint ai logo" width="200"/>
 </div>

-# Welcome to the Flint-AI-ChatApp Backend!

 This is the backend service for the Flint-AI-ChatApp.
 It handles message processing, and interaction with the AI model, User auth and more.
 The project was created using the Google Gemini API.